BrucePaterson/TidyData-Week4/README.md

     There are 561 names in the file so we created a transposed data frame called ‘tf’ of the names and the column number from the raw data.
-    The we extracted the names and we kept the variable names as already provided – in our opinion using only the time variables provided that the ‘t’ representing time were sufficiently descriptive of the values contained.
+    The we extracted the names and we kept the variable names as already provided – in our opinion using the ‘t’ representing time and ‘f’ representing frequency (through Fast Fourier Transforms “FFT”) sufficiently describes the values contained.

     Transpose the features variable to extract the second row of names for the variables we are extracting: